 1 can (5.4 oz.) coconut cream

 Optional: maldon or flakey sea salt for finishing

 Finely chop the chocolate and transfer to a medium bowl (the finer the chocolate is chopped the easier the process will be).
 In a separate bowl microwave the coconut cream and coconut oil until hot and melted.
 Alternatively, heat the coconut cream and oil in a small saucepan.

 Pour the hot cream mixture over the chopped chocolate and let sit for 5 minutes.
 Add the vanilla and salt, and whisk together until smooth and shiny.
 The mixture will be slightly thick.

 Scoop and roll the truffles with gloved hands.
 Don't worry about rolling into a perfect shape, rustic is great for this type of truffle.
 Roll truffles into the cocoa powder, and lightly sprinkle with flakey salt to finish.
-These truffles keep best in the refrigerator.
-Remove 20 minutes before serving.
+These truffles keep best at room temp.